Address

 2. More Convenient.
 An address is shorter than a raw locking script and contains human-friendly characters (i.e. Base58, Bech32).
 This makes them easier to write down or share over the phone.
 It's not massively easier, but it is a slight improvement.

 3. Easily Identifiable.
 Addresses can be easily identified due to having standard character sets and structures.
-This helps you distinguish an address over other types of bitcoin data.
-Furthermore, different types of address correspond to different types of locking script, so wallets (and humans, with some practice) can determine the type of lock that will be placed on an output by simply looking at the address.
+This helps you distinguish an address from other types of Bitcoin data.
+Furthermore, different types of addresses correspond to different types of locking scripts, so wallets (and humans, with some practice) can determine the type of lock that will be placed on an output by simply looking at the address.

 So again, an address is simply a user-friendly alternative to using raw locking scripts when we want to send or receive bitcoins.